spitbol/spitbol-docs/minimal.md

 The following list includes all instruction and assembly operation mnemonics in alphabetical order.
 The mnemonics are preceded by a number identifying the following section where the instruction is described.
-A star (\*) is appended to the mnemonic if the last operand may optionally be omitted.
+A star (asterisk) is appended to the mnemonic if the last operand may optionally be omitted.
 See section -15- for details of statement format and comment conventions.